rbirkaur23/matrix_subtract/README.md

 # matrix_subtract
-Matrix subtraction program in C language.
+Matrix subtraction program in C language that perform subtraction of two matrices.